Skip to main content

 value = 0x0000000000000000000000000000000000000000000000000000000000040000

-Allows an address to write any form of data in the ERC725Y data key - value store of the linked ERC725Account (except permissions, which require the permissions CHANGEPERMISSIONS).
+The permission SETDATA allows a controller to write any form of data in the ERC725Y data key-value store of the linked ERC725Account.

-NB: an address can be restricted to set only specific data keys via allowed ERC725Y Data Keys
+However, this permission restricts the controller to set data for only specific data keys set via allowed ERC725Y Data Keys

 ENCRYPT: Allows encrypting data or messages on behalf of the controlled account